dark-person/ComicInfo-Parser/internal/README.md

 Package to control database & schema, and some fixed environment constants.

+## Autofill

+Package to control autofill behavior for comicinfo, based on database record and bookname.

+Bookname will be separate to multiple keyword by space, while database store user inputted record.

 ## comicinfo

 The [ComicInfo.xml](https://anansi-project.github.io/docs/comicinfo/documentation) Structure in `Go`, Converted from `ComicInfo.xsd`.